 Cheers to Beer Month!

 Are you ready, beer fans?
 There's something brewing in Raleigh, N.C.!
-April is Beer Month in Raleigh, and the area's 22 breweries (plus bottle shops and craft brew restaurants) invite you to join in on the month-long celebration with festivals, events, special beer releases, beer dinners, brewery tours and more—all in celebration of the fourth annual N.C.
+April is Beer Month in Raleigh, and there area's 25+ breweries (plus bottle shops and craft brew restaurants) invite you to join in on the month-long celebration with festivals, events, special beer releases, beer dinners, brewery tours and more—all in celebration of the fifth annual N.C.
 Beer Month.
-Driven by off-the-charts demand for quality, handcrafted beer, Raleigh's passionate entrepreneurs have answered the bell and built one of the most hopping beer scenes around, perfect for visitors and residents to come together and cheers to one of our favorite months of the year.
+Driven by off-the-charts demand for quality, handcrafted beer, Raleigh's passionate entrepreneurs have answered the bell and built one of the most hopping beer scenes around, perfect for visitors and residents to come together and raise a glass to one of our favorite months of the year.

 More April Picks